Welcome to our store

 Clarity and Diamond Transparency

-• VVS2 for exceptional clarity
+- VVS2 for exceptional clarity

 Ideal Length to Width Ratio

 The length to width ratio determines how elongated the diamond appears.
-Different ratios produce slightly different visual effects.

-Typical ratios for emerald cut diamonds:
+Typical emerald cut ratios include:

-• 1.30 ratio creates a more square emerald shape
+- 1.30 for a more square appearance

 Most buyers prefer ratios between 1.35 and 1.45 because they create balanced proportions on the hand.